What to Eat with Hummus (25 Things to Dip in It)

-Wondering what to eat with hummus?
+Wondering what to serve with hummus?
 Or, what to dip in hummus?
 I’ve got you covered with these 25+ ideas!
-This post covers all the best things to serve with hummus.
-From bread, veggies, and more!
+This post covers all the best options.
+From bread, to veggies, and more!

 Hummus, the creamy and flavorful Middle Eastern dip, has gained immense popularity worldwide.